Salmonella Study

 • Approximately one quarter of case farms experienced salmonellosis outbreaks in multiple management groups in the same dairy season

-• 2% of control farms had experienced a salmonellosis outbreaks in the previous season
+• 2% of control farms had experienced a salmonellosis outbreak in the previous season

 • With statistical analyses we identified the following risk factors for salmonellosis outbreaks in